The Complete Guide to Niue on a Budget

 - Niue Driver’s License – NZ$22.50

-For more information on transport prices, see What is the Cost of Transport in Niue?
-And again, check out our guide, Niue Travel Budget: How Much Does a Trip to Niue Cost? for more budget tips and costs.
+And again, check out another aspect of our travel guide to Niue, Niue Travel Budget: How Much Does a Trip to Niue Cost? for more budget tips and costs.

 Final Tips for Visiting Niue on a Budget